THE DANAID PROJECT

 Developing Artists is now supporting the project as the team begin the process of reconstructing the final three plays.
 Since only fragments remain, the plays are being recreated through a workshop process in collaboration with some of the world’s leading classical scholars, arts organisations and practitioners.

 We are proud to be working with Wild Yak and the Foreign Office to deliver the international development of the next play in the cycle, Egyptians.
-This includes supporting leading institutions worldwide, including El Warsha Theatre Company in Cairo and the Centre for Stick Arts Mallwy, Upper Egypt.
+This includes providing to arts institutions including El Warsha Theatre Company in Cairo and the Centre for Stick Arts in Mallawi, Upper Egypt.
+Our main intention is to ensure deprived communities and arts institutions facing financial difficulty can engage with this ambitious project.

 EL WARSHA THEATER COMPANY

-Developing Artists is proud to be supporting El Warsha with a grant that will help the company navigate a period of financial difficulty following the coronavirus pandemic, and collaborate with our partners in developing the second part of The Danaid Project, Egyptians.
+Developing Artists provided El Warsha with a grant in March 2022 that supported the company and their artists collaborate with our partners in developing the second part of The Danaid Project, Egyptians, culminating in a performance in Cairo supported by the British Council in Egypt.

 They are now exploring the new Syrian writing, after trying to tell the story of the Egyptian Revolution ("Zawaya, Testimonies of the Revolution"), and after attempting to re-tell the story of Troy … exploring insights of the Palestinian ‘Poet of Troy’ Mahmoud Darwish about "The Wisdom of Reversals", relating this to the recent wars against Gaza.